THE ASPHALT SEALCOATING PROCESS

 Weather and the potential for rain create the most horror stories in the sealcoating industry.
 A rain event within a few minutes, or even a few hours can lead to disastrous results.
 Some of the more obvious are; environmental concerns of uncured sealer washing off your pavement and into sewers, black sealer splashing up onto buildings and cars, and ultimately premature failure of the coating itself.

 It is important that there not be any rain in the forecast both before application and also during the first 8 or so hours after the sealer has been applied.
 After a few hours (ambient temperature and humidity allowing) the sealer will form a fairly resilient film on its surface that will not be damaged by a normal rain event, but until this occurs, your sealer is vulnerable to water and will need time and good weather to properly form that protective film over its surface.

 Humidity or Relative Humidity (R.H.) of the atmosphere plays a significant role in the cure mechanism of a sealcoating.

 Humidity directly influences the rate of water evaporation from the sealcoating film.
 Relative Humidity (R.H.) is the ratio of the actual moisture content of the air, at a specified temperature, to its total capacity.
-For best results a R.H. below 70% is beneficial to the cure mechanism inherent in sealer.
+For best results, an R.H. below 70% is beneficial to the cure mechanism inherent in the sealer.
 Higher R.H. means the atmosphere is unable to absorb additional moisture readily, thus drastically slowing down the release of water from the sealcoating film.